OSCILLATIONS AND WAVES - 2022/3

 Thus, the summative assessment for this module consists of:

-• Laboratory diary entries (on selected experiments, typically in week 5 and 8).
+• Laboratory diary entries (on selected experiments).
 These diary entries will not be marked anonymous, in order to allow follow up with students in the subsequent lab sessions, as well as cross checking diary entries with attendance.
 The average mark of the Laboratory entries needs to be above 40 % in order to pass the module.

 Formative assessment and feedback

 Students receive formative verbal feedback during laboratory session from Academics and Demonstrators.